 Management is responsible for the other information.
-The other information comprises the Corporate Governance disclosures set out in Appendix 1, but does not include the financial statements of the Branch and our auditor's report thereon.
+The other information comprises the Corporate Governance disclosures set out on Appendix 1, but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.